Since January 2007 NJ grounds for divorce have included "irreconcilable differences.”

 I advocated strongly for the passage of New Jersey's irreconcilable differences statute as an addition to the grounds for divorce in NJ prior to the passage of this law.
 As a New Jersey divorce lawyer for many years, I saw how much damage the prior laws had done.

-We have been fortunate here in New Jersey for the past seven years that our legislature finally enacted an irreconcilable differences statute for those people who are seeking to divorce amicably.
-The people of Kansas should do that which is necessary to defeat Rep. Keith Esau's bill seeking to do away with the concept of divorce by irreconcilable differences.
+We have been fortunate here in New Jersey for the past thirteen years that our legislature finally enacted an irreconcilable differences statute for those people who are seeking to divorce amicably.